scenario-extraction/scenarios_in_CarMaker/BA_Daniel/Readme.md

     -   oxts.txt

 Based on:
-- Detector is based on Secondv1.5.1 and spconv at commit 7342772
+- Kitti-Detector is based on Secondv1.5.1 and spconv at commit 7342772
 - Tracker is based on mmMOT

 Requirements: